-- 24 CFR, part 1 Title VI of the Civil Rights Act of 1964 - 24 CFR, part 8 Section 504 of the Rehabilitation Act of 1973 - 24 CFR, part 100 et seq Fair Housing Act - 24 CFR, part 146 Age Discrimination Act of 1975 - 24 CFR 200.600 Affirmative Fair Marketing Regulations - 24 CFR 880.612a, 881.601, 883.701, 884.223a, 886.329a - 42 U.S.C.
-13641 Title VI, Subtitle D of Housing and Community Development Act of 1992 - Uniform Federal Accessibility Standards (UFAS), effective July 11, 1988 - Violence Against Women Reauthorization Act of 2005 (VAWA) - When more than one civil rights law applies to a situation, the laws will be read and applied together. - Any applicable state laws or local ordinances and any legislation protecting individual rights of tenants, applicants, or staff that may subsequently be enacted.
+- 24 CFR, Part 1, Nondiscrimination in Federally Assisted Programs of the Department of Housing and Urban Development- Effectuation of Title VI of the Civil Rights Act of 1964 - 24 CFR, Part 8, Nondiscrimination based on Handicap in Federally Assisted Programs and Activities of the Department of Housing and Urban Development (Section 504 of the Rehabilitation Act of 1973) - 24 CFR, Part 100, Discriminatory Conduct under the Fair Housing Act - 24 CFR, part 146, Nondiscrimination on the Basis of Age in HUD Programs or Activities Receiving Federal Financial Assistance (Age Discrimination Act of 1975) - 24 CFR 200, Subpart M, Affirmative Fair Housing Market Regulations - 24 CFR §§ 880.612(a), 881.601, 883.701, 884.223(a), 886.329(a) - 42 U.S.C. § 13641, Housing and Community Development Act of 1992 - Uniform Federal Accessibility Standards (UFAS) effective July 11, 1988 - Violence Against Women and Department of Justice Reauthorization Act of 2005 (VAWA) - When more than one civil rights law applies to a situation, the laws will be read and applied together. - Any applicable state laws or local ordinances and any legislation protecting individual rights of tenants, applicants, or staff that may subsequently be enacted.